 Backup and cloud storage

-Conversely, off-site backup transmits data copies to a remote location, which can include a company's secondary data center or leased colocation facility.
-Increasingly, off-site data backup equates to subscription-based cloud storage as a service, which provides low-cost, scalable capacity and eliminates the customer's need to purchase and maintain backup hardware.
-Despite its growing popularity, electing backup as a service requires users to encrypt data and take other steps to safeguard data integrity.
+Off-site backup transmits data copies to a remote location, which can include a company's secondary data center or leased colocation facility.
+Increasingly, off-site data backup equates to subscription-based cloud storage as a service, which provides low-cost, scalable capacity and eliminates a customer's need to purchase and maintain backup hardware.
+Despite its growing popularity, electing backup as a service (BaaS) requires users to encrypt data and take other steps to safeguard data integrity.

 Cloud backup is divided into the following:

 - Public cloud storage: Users ship data to a cloud services provider, which charges them a monthly subscription fee based on consumed storage.
 There are additional fees for ingress and egress of data.
-Amazon Web Services, Google Compute Engine and Microsoft Azure are currently the largest public cloud providers.
+Amazon Web Services (AWS), Google Cloud and Microsoft Azure are the largest public cloud providers.
+Smaller managed service providers (MSPs) also host backups on their clouds or manage customer backups on the large public clouds.

 - Private cloud storage: Data is backed up to different servers within a company's firewall, typically between an on-premises data center and a secondary DR site.
 For this reason, private cloud storage is sometimes referred to as internal cloud storage.